in

 Murals are also becoming more common, with many artists using them to create large-scale pieces that can be enjoyed by everyone.
 Whether you’re looking for something new to explore or are a longtime fan of street art, New York’s street art scene is worth checking out.

-Exploring New York'S Street Art Scene: From Graffiti To Murals
+Exploring New York'S Street Art Scene: From Graffiti to Murals

 There are a few critical differences between street art graffiti and murals.
 First, murals are usually much more significant than graffiti pieces.
 Second, murals are typically commissioned by someone (such as a business owner or city government), while graffiti is usually unsanctioned.